awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    If you want to deploy on Amazon EC2 Arm instances, then replace `t3.medium` with an Arm instance type\.
 If specifying an Arm Amazon EC2 instance type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.
 For a complete list of supported values for `--node-type`, see the list in `[amazon\-eks\-nodegroup\.yaml](https://github.com/awslabs/amazon-eks-ami/blob/master/amazon-eks-nodegroup.yaml)` on GitHub\.

    Replace `<my-key>` with the name of your Amazon EC2 key pair or public key\.
 This key is used to SSH into your nodes after they launch\.
-If you don't already have an Amazon EC2 keypair, you can create one in the AWS Management Console\.
+If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

    Create your node group with the following command\.